 At SK 09848 94244 the paving stones reappear, climbing slightly just ahead of you.
 Here, i.e. just before the paving stones start again, an intermittent path leaves the PW on the left and goes directly to the crash site.
 A slab of stone flat on the ground on your left marks the spot where you leave the PW.

 It is usually very wet underfoot.
 This path follows a dike across Alport Low, the dike being marked on OS 1:50000 maps but not on 1:25000 maps.
 The dike is not that obvious on the ground but can clearly be seen from the southern end of the crash site for the return journey.

 The path crosses Crooked Clough at SK 09443 94495 and continues gaining height before turning north to get to the crash site.

 If you want to visit via the trig point at Higher Shelf Stones, you will need to keep heading north west across rough moor (no path) until you come to the edge of the moor and the drop to White Clough, then turn right.
 It is easy walking up to the trig point.

 The path from the PW is fairly clear in good visibility.
 In low cloud, you might be better off taking the slightly longer route via Hern Clough.
 In this case, or if you miss the path turning, stick to the intermittently paved sections of the PW, walk past a PW marker stone and as the path emerges from the deep grough you have been in, you will arrive at a cairn where the path appears to fork.
-Keep left (there is a marker stone in the cairn pointing the way and there is also a new wooden post with a white arrow on a black background; see note at the end of these directions).
 It is about half an hour from the lay-by to this point.